 Getting Ready For The Next Leg Up

-Panic set in for some investors as they braced for more downside.
+Unfortunately, too many investors panicked during this latest pullback as they braced for more downside.
 Some sold.
 Others shorted.
 And some refused to buy this market for fear of it going lower.

-If you missed out on this latest rally due to disbelief, or fear, it’s not too late.
+If you missed out on these latest rallies due to disbelief, or fear, it’s not too late.

-Because after this pullback, it looks like there’s a lot more upside to go.
+Because it looks like there’s a lot more upside to go.

-There was nothing ominous in the pullback we saw earlier in the year.
+There was nothing ominous in the two pullbacks we saw this year.

 It was just your normal, ordinary pullback.